decentralized-identity/ion/install-guide.md

 ## 6. Run ION Bitcoin microservice

-*Update the paths below* to where you editted and saved the config files from the previous step.
+*Update the paths below* to where you edited and saved the config files from the previous step.

 ```
 ION_BITCOIN_CONFIG_FILE_PATH=/etc/ion/testnet-bitcoin-config.json